CLARIAH/clariah-plus/technical-committee/shared-development-roadmap/introduction.md

 ### Data model

 The following schematic (UML) illustrates the data model we use for describing CLARIAH services.
+Classes with dark blue headers are described primarily from a user perspective, these are connected with blue arrow, classes with light blue headers denote more technical terms.
+Green arrows are used for evaluation relations.

 ![Data model](sdr_datamodel.png)